LinEmsber/Basic_C_language/README.md

 C programming practicing and learning

+1. Algorithm

-1. Basic_C
+2. Basic_C
 	- a. char
 	- b. other
 	- c. pointer
-	- d. sort
-	- e. variables
+	- d. variables

+3. Bitwise

-2. Textbooks
+4. Textbooks
 	- a.
 Intermediate C Programming
 	- b.
 KnR C 2nd
 	- c.
 The Art of Pointer Beautiful Star
 	- d.
 Understandin and Using C Pointers
 	- e.
 Fundamentals of Data Structures in C
-3. LeetCode
+5. LeetCode